Don’t Risk One of Georgia’s Seven Natural Wonders:

 At risk is one of the last self-contained, naturally functioning wetlands left on Earth.
 Among the most visited National Wildlife Refuges in the country, the Okefenokee hosts some 600,000 visitors annually who help create more than 750 local jobs and a total annual economic output of $64.7 million in the four counties surrounding the swamp.

-Ask Governor Brian Kemp to save the swamp and stop this mine.
+Ask the Georgia Environmental Protection Division to save the swamp and stop this mine.

 You may also mail Gov. Kemp a letter to 206 Washington Street, Suite 203, State Capitol, Atlanta, GA 30334